 - If service will be interrupted 24 hours or less, keep both doors closed.
 This helps food stay frozen. - 2.
 If service will be interrupted longer than 24 hours: - (a) Remove all frozen food and store in a frozen food locker.

 OR

-(b) Place 2 lbs.
-(0.9 kg) of dry ice in freezer for every cubic foot of freezer space.
-This will keep food frozen for 2 to 4 days.
+(b) Place 2 lbs (907g) of dry ice in freezer for every cubic foot of freezer space.
+This will keep food frozen for two to four days.
 Wear gloves to protect your hands from dry ice burns.